 Upgrade Your Branding

-The first thing you need to think about doing is upgrade your branding.
+The first thing you need to think about doing is upgrading your branding.
 It doesn’t matter whether you’re launching a new business or you’re trying to make an existing one appear more upmarket.

 What matters is your branding reflects your business and the target market it wants to attract.
 For example, a logo with a Comic Sans font is unlikely to appeal to high net worth consumers!